Cray-HPE/docs-csm/operations/network/dhcp/Troubleshoot_DHCP_Issues.md

 cray-dhcp-kea-udp-nmn          LoadBalancer  10.19.187.168  10.92.100.222  67:31904/UDP  5d23h
 ```

-If the services shown in the output above are not present, it could be an indication that something is not working correctly.
-To check to see if the Kea pods are running:
+If the services shown in the output above are not present, then it could be an indication that something is not working correctly.

+(`ncn-mw#`) To check to see if the Kea pods are running:

 ```bash
 kubectl get pods -n services -o wide | grep kea